|Nutrition Facts (per serving)|

-Slowly pour the lemonade into the two glasses.
+Slowly pour the lemonade into the 2 glasses.

 - If the glass isn't chilled, try this to quickly cool down the Clara beer: Place a few ice cubes in the glass, pour in beer and lemonade, then remove the ice with a spoon.

 The wine was popular in Spain, but the beer wasn't as common until emperor Charles V came to Spain from Flanders and brought beer to the court.
 Flanders was a hub for beer, so Charles retained a brewmaster from central Europe.
 He put in a small beer factory in a monastery.

 Although Spanish beers are not as well-known as the German beers, they are growing in popularity and are especially popular within the country.
 In fact, the country of Spain is the fourth largest beer maker in Europe.
 It is the tenth largest beer producer in the world.
 In the country, beer is a very popular drink.
 Spaniards do not order "pints" of beer such as the British do; they order a caña, which is a small glass of beer.
 It also comes in a tube, which is a long glass.
 Beer is often served in a bottle, too.
 Here are a few other popular Spanish beer choices: